-Now, it’s important to realize that there are a staggering number of definitions of what constitutes a “Web 2.0 application.”
-For example, the perception exists that just because a website is built using a certain technology (like Ruby on Rails), or because it employs Ajax in its interface, it is a Web 2.0 application.
-From the general, bird’s-eye view we are taking, this is not the case; our definition simply requires that users be able to interact with one another or contribute content.
+There are many definitions of a “web 2.0 application.”
+For example, there’s the perception that just because a website is built using a certain technology (such as Ruby on Rails) or because it employs Ajax in its interface, it represents web 2.0.
+But that is not necessarily the case.
+Web 2.0, for lay people, simply requires that users can interact or contribute content.

 This leads us web 3.0 (extending the vague nomenclature).
 By extrapolating Tim Berners-Lee’s explanations, web 3.0 is “read-write-execute.”
 This is difficult to envision in its abstract form.
 To illustrate, consider semantic markup and web services.

 Semantic markup refers to the communication gap between humans and computerized applications.
 One of the biggest challenges of presenting information on the web is that applications cannot provide context to data, and, therefore, can’t understand what is relevant.
 Through the use of some sort of semantic markup (or data interchange formats), data could be put in a form not only accessible to humans via natural language, but able to be understood and interpreted by software applications as well.

 While it is still evolving, this notion — formatting data to be understood by software agents — leads to the “execute” portion of the web 3.0 definition.

 A web service is a software that supports computer-to-computer interaction over the internet.
 Web services are not new and usually take the form of an application programming interface.
 The popular photography-sharing website Flickr provides a web service whereby developers can programmatically interface to search for images.